Annapurna Base Camp-9Days

 How difficult is the 9-day Annapurna Base Camp trek, and is it suitable for beginners?

-The walk isn't challenging enough.
+This is an easy trek.
 There are many steep climbs and descents on stone stairs and rough roads along the track, but no technical climbing is required.
 This is a wonderful choice for novices who are in decent shape and have done some training before, such as hiking, aerobics, and climbing stairs.
 The most important thing is to go at a modest, steady speed and become used to the new environment.

 What is the highest point reached on this hike, and is there a chance of becoming sick from the altitude?

 Annapurna Base Camp (4,130 m/13,549 ft) is the highest point.
 There is a chance of getting sick from being at a high altitude, but it's usually smaller than on treks like Everest Base Camp since the climb is more gradual and you don't sleep at really high elevations for more than one night.
-The tour has built-in acclimatization; however, it's very important to drink enough water and tell your guide if you have any symptoms.
+The trek has built-in acclimatization; however, it's very important to drink enough water and tell your guide if you have any symptoms.

 What is the usual number of people in a group for this trek?
 Will I be with other travelers?